wolff453/serverless-cache-deploy/README.md

 # serverless-cache-deploy

-## This plugin cache the serverless.yml file and not create the cloudformation stack if dont have changes.
+## This plugin caches serverless.yml and if there is no change in deploy,it just updates the function code

 ![imagem](docs/diagram.jpeg)